Mhlasakululeka/Customer-Segmentation-with-K-mean-Clustering/README.md

 time on a cell receive the same discount for that time slot.
 The original intention of the price plan was to provide cheaper rates where there was spare capacity on the cell, however there is potential to use the functionality for more strategic marketing ventures with the aim of growing revenue, minutes of use and/or market share.

+Many companies today collect vast amounts of data on customers and clientele, and have a strong desire to understand the meaningful relationships hidden in their customer base.
+Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.